New September 2023 kerbside collections FAQs

-Q: Will the blue pre-paid bags be collected after 1 September 2023?
+Q: Will the blue pre-paid bags be collected kerbside after 1 September 2023?

 Q: Will the rubbish, recycling and crates all be collected in the same fortnight?

-Q: What can I put in my food scraps bin?
+Q: What can I put in my food waste bin?

-The food scaps bin can accept items like fruit, vegetables, cooked food, meat, fish, coffee grounds etc.
+The food waste bin can accept items like fruit, vegetables, cooked food, meat, fish, coffee grounds etc.

 You will receive an information booklet when your bin is supplied with more detailed information on what can go in the bin.

 Q: Are the food scraps bin and rubbish bin optional?

 No. All properties in kerbside service areas will receive a food waste bin and a wheelie bin for rubbish.